 One of the most potentially transforming procedures for your body is abdominoplasty (tummy tuck).
 Dr. Lawrence Tong has more than 17 years of practice experience performing this dynamic surgery for Toronto patients.
 Listed as one of the most common cosmetic surgery procedures according to ASPS statistics, abdominoplasty aims to achieve a thinner, flatter, tighter, and stretch mark-free midsection.
 A tummy tuck can achieve this aesthetic by addressing the main components that affect the appearance of the abdomen: excess skin, excess fat, and lax abdominal muscles.

-The Aesthetically Ideal Tummy
+The Aesthetically Ideal Abdomen

 - Skin and stretch marks: excess skin cannot be ‘exercised away’ because the skin is passive; it does not have a physiologic response to exercise.
-An Abdominoplasty directly removes abdominal skin and accompanying stretch marks, thus achieving a tighter abdomen with fewer, or even no stretch marks.
+An abdominoplasty directly removes abdominal skin and accompanying stretch marks, thus achieving a tighter abdomen with fewer— or even no—stretch marks.

-Who is a candidate for Abdominoplasty?
+Who is a Candidate for Abdominoplasty?

-Patients with Specific abdominal concerns
+Patients with Specific Abdominal Concerns

 - Excess abdominal skin/loose abdominal skin with or without excess abdominal fat

 - Abdominal stretch marks